Massiv3Troll/manchestermngov/content/news/2024/website-launch.md

 tags = ["website", "launch"]
 categories = ["news"]
 +++
-## Our Website is Live! ##
+## Our New Website Is Now Live! ##

-The City of Manchester has launched a website!
-Here you can keep up to date with city news, view ordinances and the fee schedule at anytime, and find contact information for city officials.
+The City of Manchester proudly announces the launch of our official website!
+Stay informed with the latest city news, access ordinances, review the fee schedule, and easily find contact information for city officials.
+Explore our user-friendly platform today!